DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 #### 9.2.2 Feature Extraction

-Feature extraction is handled by the **SoundMeter** class which provides an interaction with the **AudioRecord** API for extracting data from the microphones internal buffer.
+Feature extraction is handled by the **SoundMeter** class which provides an interaction with the **AudioRecord** API for extracting data from the microphone's internal buffer.
 It samples at 44,100Hz and an encoding scheme of PCM at 16bits.

 Within in the **SoundMeter** class are two inner classes that provide the Fourier transform and amplitude sampling mechanisms.
 The application will sample the amplitude when processing noise every opportunity it gets.
 Sampling does some very important details which happen within a while loop which will only terminate once all 'subsamples' are found.
 By sampling we receive an array of amplitude values within that second of sampling.

-The loop is designed to isolate each peak from the highest amplitude first, then the next highest; following this until there is no longer any amplitudes exceeding a predefined value.
-Once an amplitude is found the previous N indices and further N indices are marked as preserved and that block of indices is classed as a subsample.
-When iterating over the array again any preserved subsamples will be 'skipped'.
+The loop is designed to isolate each peak from the highest amplitude first, then the next highest; following this until there are no longer any amplitudes exceeding a predefined value.
+Once an amplitude is found, the previous N indices and further N indices are marked as preserved and that block of indices is classed as a subsample.
+When iterating over the array again, any preserved subsamples will be 'skipped'.
 This allows the algorithm to successfully identify multiple keystroke peaks within a second while sampling live-data.

 ```Java
     public AmplitudeSample sampleAmplitude(final String key){